 Moderation takes place following each termly assessment period to allow teachers and senior leaders to agree stages of progress.
-Once the moderation process has been completed, any changes to assessments are updated on O-Track.
+Once the moderation process has been completed stages are entered into our data tracking system.
 Moderations will take place within school, and with other schools at different times in the year.